-The directors are not aware of any other matter or circumstance, other than noted above, arising since the end of the financial year not otherwise dealt with in the Group and Company annual financial statements which significantly affects the financial position at 30 June 2021 or the results of its operations or cash flows for the year then ended.
-Events that occurred after the reporting period were indicative of conditions that arose after the reporting period and did not have a material impact on the current financial year results.
+The directors are not aware of any other matter or circumstance, other than noted above, arising since the end of the financial year not otherwise dealt with in the Group and Company annual financial statements which significantly affects the financial position at 30 June 2022 or the results of its operations or cash flows for the year then ended.
+Events that occurred after the reporting period were indicative of conditions that arose after the reporting period in the normal course of business and did not have a material impact on the current financial year results.

-40. CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS
+41. CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS